Introduction of PRE Engg Building

 Components of Pre Engineered Buildings

-- Sandwich panels are made up of three layers in which an all aluminium core is inserted between two aluminium sheets.
+Sandwich panels are made up of three layers in which an all-aluminum core is inserted between two aluminum sheets.

 Components of Industrial Building